 The idea of giving the kids a great start in life is virtually priceless, and for many responsible parents, this means education.

-Lifestyle inflation, too, has affected the cost of children's education.
-Now the “standard of living” plays a major role on the decision about where you send your children for higher education, believes Anish, father of two who stays in UAE since last 7 years.
-"Children who have grown up amid greater affluence are less willing to attend government colleges that have minimal infrastructure” says Anish.
+Lifestyle inflation, too, has affected the cost of children’s education.
+Now the “standard of living” plays a major role in the decision about where you send your children for higher education, believes Anish, father of two who stays in UAE since last 7 years.
+“Children who have grown up amid greater affluence are less willing to attend government colleges that have a minimal infrastructure,” says Anish.

 When I meet people from different nationalities, job/ business class, different age bracket to help them creating solid education fund, the biggest challenge I come across is fear of instability in income.

 Having said that despite market conditions, economic downturn or any other unavoidable circumstances everyone will have to save for their child’s education and their own retirement.

 So the need of the hour is to get along with all these situations and keep these following in mind:

 “The first step to achieve any financial milestone is to set a clear goal,” says Naseem Ahmed- Italian chef by profession.
 Many time the phrase we hear from various financial consultants is “Failing to plan is planning to fail” but before planning one should be very clear about the GOAL they want to plan.
 The cost of postponing urgent need like saving for education or retirement is very significant.